 This programme (SG_SMEDI_E08) has been designed to meet the growing requirements of Irish Medical Technology companies in filling regulatory and quality assurance roles.
-The impetus for the development of this specialist programme emerged from industry needs and the content has been developed jointly by NUI Galway and IT Sligo in conjunction with selected external professionals and industry practitioners who have all the required expertise, knowledge, skills and experience to deliver the education and training required to the highest international standards.
+The impetus for the development of this specialist programme emerged from industry needs and the content has been developed jointly by NUI Galway and ATU Sligo in conjunction with selected external professionals and industry practitioners who have all the required expertise, knowledge, skills and experience to deliver the education and training required to the highest international standards.

-Programme objectives are:
+Programme Aims are:

 - Provide participants with a fundamental grounding in medical device regulatory structures and requirements.